KonstHardy/KonstHardy/README.md

 ### I'm Konstantin Popov

 I am passionate of modern web development techniques and technologies.
+My goal is to write perfect code and develop top-notch web-applications.
 Visit my individual project repos to learn more and try out working demos.

 - 👨‍💻 I’m currently working on an endless photo gallery project and a data sorting table project
 - 🌱 I’m currently learning React framework